Founder and Executive Director

-Julie Kurtz is an author, therapist, national speaker and expert consulting and training internationally on trauma and social-emotional resilience.
-She has over 30 years of experience working with adults, youth and families who have experienced trauma and toxic stress.
+Julie Kurtz is an author, speaker and expert consulting and training internationally on trauma-responsive and resilience building strategies.
+She has over 30 years of experience working with youth, adults and families who have experienced trauma and toxic stress.

 She is a co-author of:

-Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children (2019)
+Trauma-Informed Practices for Early Childhood Educators: Relationship-Based Approaches that Support Healing and Build Resilience in Young Children.
+(Edition 2)

 Julie Kurtz is the creator of the phone/tablet Application (APP) Trigger Stop: Sensory and Emotional Check-In designed specifically for children ages 3-8 years to promote sensory and emotional literacy and to support self-regulation.